Environmental Public Health Tracking: Toxic Air Emissions Data

 - Xylene

-Measuring the link between disease and toxic air emissions is a complex issue.
+Measuring the link between a person's health and air emissions is very complicated.
 The data we host are based on reports of emissions received by DNR.
-The numbers we list on the portal are of the amount of the compound released into the air during the year it was reported.
+The numbers we share with you are of the amount of each chemical compound released into the air during the year it was reported.
 Emissions mix with air and are diffused over time.
-Given wind and weather patterns, it is not possible to use this data to estimate direct exposure.
-As such, the data we host cannot be used to look for direct links between cancer and the environment.
-Instead, toxic air emission information is one of the many pieces of data that helps us assess population-level disease risks.

-The Wisconsin DNR hosts an Air Management Data Viewer which allows you to view all facilities and their permit information.
+The DNR hosts an Air Management Data Viewer which allows you to view all facilities and their permit information.

-Toxic air emissions data details
+Air emissions data details

 Facilities reported